Coal Mines Act 1911: Passage

+Provisions

-The act amended and consolidated the law related to coal mines, including the act of 1887 and subsequent regulations.
+The act amended and consolidated the law related to coal mines, including the Coal Mines Regulation Act 1887 (50 & 51 Vict. c.
+58) and subsequent regulations.
 It embodied legislation in the United Kingdom regarding the management of mines, safety provisions, health, accidents, regulations, employment, inspectors and other subjects.
 The act and other reforms by the Liberal government had the effect of weakening the Labour Party's independence.

 The Labour Party had to support the Liberal reforms, and was therefore criticised by revolutionary socialists and syndicalists.

 The act was the main statute regulating mining health and safety in the period between World War I (1914–18) and World War II (1939–45).

 Under the act the government could introduce new safety regulations without seeking legislative approval.

 The 1911 act was followed by a series of acts to further improve working practices including the Coal Mines (Minimum Wage Act) 1912, Coal Mines Act General Regulations 1913, Coal Mines Act 1914 and Coal Mines Act 1919.
 The acts made working conditions safer and less arduous, and also improved productivity.